 4.2.2 Routine Immunization

-Total routine immunization cost is estimated to be $22,943,198 ($22.9million) over the five years.
+Total routine immunization cost is estimated to be $22,943,198 over the five years period.
 Vaccines and injection safety supplies represent about 64.2% of routine recurrent cost.
-Of the cost of vaccines, new vaccines constitute 53.6% of the cost.
-Maintenance of cold chain and capital equipment and overheads 16.8% of total cost of routine immunization over the period.
+Of the cost of vaccines, new vaccines constitute 53.6%%.
+Maintenance of cold chain , capital equipment and overheads accounts for 16.8% of total cost of routine immunization.

 Table C4: Routine Recurrent Costs 2017-2021